Filling Out and Submitting Form I-130 for Sibling of a U.S. Citizen

 Question 6: This refers to your most recent marital status.
 For example, if you are currently married but previously divorced, just check "married."

-Question 7: There's no need to mention personal nicknames, but do include any first or last names by which you have been commonly known, and which therefore might have made it onto paperwork that you will, now or later, be submitting to the immigration decision-makers.
+Question 7: There's no need to mention personal nicknames, but do include any first or last names by which you have been commonly known, and which therefore might have made it onto paperwork that you will, now or later, be submitting to the immigration decisionmakers.
+If you’re married and had a different last name before marriage (“maiden name”), include that.

 Questions 8-9: Self explanatory.